rele-ai/rele_utils/README.md

-# ops
+# releaiUtils
-ops package for internal use
+releaiUtils package for internal use
 Will include all the internal scripts used by github actions